 Creating a Template Message

 A WhatsApp message template is a message format that you can use over and over again to message users once they have opted-in and given their consent to receive messages.
 In order to send messages using a template, it must be pre-approved by Whatsapp.
 WhatsApp reviews and approves each message template, typically in 48 hours or less, to maintain high-quality content and avoid spam.
-Once WhatsApp has approved the message template, our support team will provide you the namespace identifier (Id) of the Message Template "templateNamespace".

 Contact your account manager to request new templates.